jacobjjasper/Rush-Hour-BCE/README.md

   * X-coordinate (leftest)
   * Y-coordinate (upmost)
   * 'H' or 'V' (for horizontal or vertical positioning)
-  * The upper-left corner of the game field get's coordinate (0,0)
+  * The upper-left corner of the game field gets coordinate(0,0)

 ##### 6x6 (games 1, 2, and 3)